 South Carolina Code §12-6-3535(A) allows a taxpayer a credit against income taxes and license taxes imposed under Title 12 (or a combination of the two if placed in service on or after June 9, 2015) equal to 10% of the qualified rehabilitation expenditures for a certified historic structure located in South Carolina that qualify for the federal rehabilitation credit provided in Internal Revenue Code §47.
-For a certified historic structure placed in service on or after June 9, 2015, a taxpayer may elect a 25% tax credit in lieu of the 10% tax credit, not to exceed \$1 million for each certified historic structure.
+A taxpayer may elect a 25% tax credit in lieu of the 10% tax credit, not to exceed \$1 million for each certified historic structure.

-The credit is claimed in equal amounts over a 3-year period6 beginning with the year that the property is placed in service.
+The credit is claimed in equal amounts over a 3-year period beginning with the year that the property is placed in service.
 Any unused credit may be carried forward for the succeeding 5 years at the individual, partnership, or limited liability company level.
 To claim this credit, the taxpayer must attach to the South Carolina income tax return a copy of the appropriate federal tax forms showing the amount of federal rehabilitation credit claimed.
-The credit is claimed on Form TC-21, "Credit for a Certified Historic Structure Placed in Service after June 9, 2015."7
+The credit is claimed on Form TC-21, "Credit for a Certified Historic Structure Placed in Service after June 9, 2015."